mricon/korgalore/docs/quickstart.rst

 * Read :doc:`configuration` to learn about advanced configuration options
 * Read :doc:`usage` to learn about all available commands
-* Set up additional mailing list sources
+* Set up additional mailing list deliveries
 * Configure automatic pulls using cron or systemd timers

 Troubleshooting